 Visiting an osteopath

-In this section we explain what happens when you visit an osteopath, what a treatment is likely to cost and how to find a local osteopath.
-You can also download our public information leaflet What to expect from your osteopath.
+In this section, we explain what happens when you visit an osteopath, what a treatment is likely to cost and how to find an osteopath near you.

 Before your first appointment

 You can check that the osteopath is registered with the General Osteopathic Council (GOsC) by checking our online Register, which is updated daily and which lists osteopaths by name, registration number and location.
 If you need any support with using the online Register please email: email@example.com or call: 020 7357 6655 x242

 The osteopath should be able to provide you with information including about the clinic, what the treatment involves, payment methods and anything else you need to know in advance of your first visit.

 We have a range of resources that can support you to make decisions about your care together with your osteopath, taking into account what is important to you.
 You may find it useful to have a read through them so you can be fully prepared for and make the most of your appointment.
 You can find out more about the resources and download them from our website.

 Our Visiting an Osteopath leaflet can help you to think about your goals for treatment, and what you would like to get out of your first consultation.
 The leaflet can also help you to think about the questions to ask during your consultation, to help you get the most out of it.